Tits Geometry and Positive Curvature: Preliminaries

 \section{Preliminaries}

-We will begin by giving a brief description of known facts for general polar manifolds (cf. e.g. \cite{GZ} and \cite{HPTT} for further information) with emphasis on simply connected ones.
-Under fairly mild restrictions that always hold in positive curvature (see Section 2), there is a general so-called chamber system naturally associated with such actions.
+We will begin by giving a brief description of known facts for general polar manifolds (cf. e.g. \cite{GZ} and \cite{HPTT} for further information).
+We observe that under fairly mild restrictions, there is a general so-called chamber system naturally associated with such actions.
 We will end the section with a description of such systems, and the special case of Coxeter systems.

 Throughout $\G$ will be a compact connected Lie group acting isometrically on a connected compact Riemannian manifold $M$ in a polar fashion.
-By definition there is a section $\Sigma$, i.e., an immersion $\sigma: \Sigma \to M$ of a connnected manifold $\Sigma$, whose image intersects all $\G$ orbits orthogonally.
-Moreover, we demand that $\sigma$ is a section without a subcover section.
+By definition there is a \emph{section} $\Sigma$, i.e., an immersion $\sigma: \Sigma \to M$ of a connected manifold $\Sigma$, whose image intersects all $\G$ orbits orthogonally.
+Moreover, we demand that $\sigma$ is a section without a subcover section, i.e. $\sigma$ does not factor through a covering $\Sigma \to \Sigma ' \to M$.
 Obviously $\g\sigma$ is a section for any $\g \in \G$, and $\G\sigma(\Sigma) = M$.
-Clearly, $\Sigma$ has the same dimension as the \emph{orbit space} $M^* := M/\G$, i.e., the \emph{cohomogeneity} of the action, or the codimension of \emph{principal} orbits, $\G/\H \subset M$.
-If not otherwise stated it is understood that $0 < \dim M^* < \dim M$.
+Clearly, $\Sigma$ has the same dimension as the \emph{orbit space} $M^* := M/\G$, i.e., the \emph{cohomogeneity} of the action, or the codimension of \emph{principal orbits}, $\G/\H \subset M$.
+If not otherwise stated, it is understood that $0 < \dim M^* < \dim M$.
 This eliminates general actions by discrete groups, and general transitive actions.
 In addition, we also assume that $M$ is not a product where $\G$ acts trivially on one of the factors.
-In general, we will denote the image of a subset $X \subset M$ under the \emph{orbit} map by $X^* \subset M^*$.
+In general, we will denote the image of a subset $X \subset M$ under the \emph{orbit map} by $X^* \subset M^*$.

 The following facts are simple and well known (cf. \cite{Sz,PTe}):

 \begin{itemize}

 \item Any section is \emph{totally geodesic}.